 Definitely at least 4 photos but no more than 6.
-Typically, the more photos you post the more harshly you will be judged i.e. you are only as good looking as your worst photo.
+Anything about that, the more photos you post the more harshly you will be judged i.e. you are only as good looking as your worst photo.
 With that said, some dating apps like Hinge require you to have exactly 6 photos.

-Should I look away and not smile in my photos?
+Should I look away my dating photos?
+Should I smile in my dating photos?

 No!
 While those photos might solicit likes, they don’t necessarily result in quality dates.
 Be yourself, be candid.
 Smile naturally, don’t force it.
-Look at the camera, look interested andp present not self-absorbed nor shy.
+Look at the camera, look interested and present not self-absorbed nor shy.
 Looking away might signal insecurity, hiding something or general shyness.
 Read this for additional insight.
 For advice on photos, check out this photo intro.

-What are the best photos to use for a dating profile?
+What are the best photos to use for a dating app profile?

 BIO / ABOUT ME SECTION

-Should I use a ghostwriter to write my bio and send messages for me?
+Should I use a dating app ghostwriter to write my bio and send messages for me?

 No!
 Being truthful is important in online dating.
-If you lie about age right off the bat, what else might you be lying about?
+If you lie about age or height right off the bat, what else might you be lying about?
 Starting off with a lie is a recipe for failure and frustration.
 It signals insecurity or strong likelihood for lying about other items in your profile.

 I have kids, is it ok to use photos with my children in my dating app photos and profile?

 No, I highly recommend you don’t for privacy reasons mostly.
 People understand kids are the center of your universe (or at least should be) but avoid photos with them.
 Instead, list how many kids you have and their ages in your bio.

-Is it ok to use a screen name or initial instead of my real name on a dating profile?
+Is it ok to use a screen name or initials instead of my real name on a dating app profile?